williamwdu/FormBuilder/README.md

 # Textcol($a,$b=10,$c=1)
-Add text $a to the left corner of the column with Times font height $b and binary $c indicate either the cell is fill all the way to the right or specify width
+Add text $a to the left corner of the column with Times font height $b binary $c indicate either the cell is fill all the way to the right or specify width if $c=1, an new line will be called.

 # function h1($a,$b=10,$c=12)
 largest header, center text $a into a box